-You have the right to speak for yourself in court without a solicitor or legal professional.
+You have the right to speak for yourself in court without a solicitor or other legal professional.

-If you’re representing yourself because you can’t afford to pay for a legal professional, check if you can get legal aid to help pay for your legal costs.
+If you’re considering representing yourself because you can’t afford legal costs, check if you can get legal aid instead.

 You’ll be known as a ‘litigant in person’ if you represent yourself.
 You’ll also be known as an ‘applicant’, ‘respondent’ or ‘defendant’ depending on whether your case is heard in a family, civil or criminal court.

 Read Advicenow’s guides to going to court for advice on how to conduct your case.

 There are different courts and rules in Scotland.

 You may be allowed to have someone to help you in court by taking notes and giving advice, but they can’t:

 - speak for you

 - sign documents on your behalf

 This person is known as a ‘McKenzie friend’.